controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-snmp/README.md

 - The script sends all the alert fields received from Helix Control-M in the SNMP trap, including the "*notes*" field.
 Refer to the ["Alerts Template reference"](https://docs.bmc.com/docs/saas-api/alerts-template-reference-1144242602.html)) for more details.

-- The "snmptrap" command line is then completed by adding all the alert fields, passed as the payload of the trap.
-Each of them include the specific `OID`, the `type` ("s" for string) and the `value`.

 - This is an example of the "snmptrap" command line created by the script (showing only the first 2 alert fields - out of 21):

     ```